GabeScott/standard-works-vault/General Conference/1976 April - Boys Need Heroes Close By.md

 This prompted my reading some lines that you may have heard before:

-Only a Dad

-Only a dad, with a tired face,
+>Only a dad, with a tired face,

-Coming home from the daily race;
+>Coming home from the daily race;

-Bringing little of gold and fame
+>Bringing little of gold and fame

-To show how well he has played the game,
+>To show how well he has played the game,

-But glad in his heart that his own rejoice
+>But glad in his heart that his own rejoice

-To see him come home and to hear his voice.
+>To see him come home and to hear his voice.
+>

-Only a dad, of a brood of four,
+>Only a dad, of a brood of four,

-One of ten million men or more,
+>One of ten million men or more,

-Plodding along in the daily strife,
+>Plodding along in the daily strife,

-Bearing the whips and scorns of life
+>Bearing the whips and scorns of life

-With never a whimper of pain or hate,
+>With never a whimper of pain or hate,

-For the sake of those who at home await.
+>For the sake of those who at home await.
+>

-Only a dad, neither rich nor proud,
+>Only a dad, neither rich nor proud,

-Merely one of the surging crowd,
+>Merely one of the surging crowd,

-Toiling, striving, from day to day,
+>Toiling, striving, from day to day,

-Facing whatever may come his way;
+>Facing whatever may come his way;

-Silent, whenever the harsh condemn,
+>Silent, whenever the harsh condemn,

-And bearing it all for the love of them.
+>And bearing it all for the love of them.
+>

-Only a dad, but he gives his all
+>Only a dad, but he gives his all

-To smooth the way for his children small;
+>To smooth the way for his children small;

-Doing, with courage stern and grim,
+>Doing, with courage stern and grim,

-The deeds that his father did for him.
+>The deeds that his father did for him.

-These are the lines that for him I pen;
+>These are the lines that for him I pen;

-Only a dad, but the best of men.
+>Only a dad, but the best of men.

-(Edgar A. Guest.
-Source Book of Poetry, Al Bryant, comp.; Grand Rapids, Zondervan Publishing House, 1968.)
+>

 I hope that every boy that is present tonight feels that way about his father and expresses to his father his affection for him and how grateful he is to have a dad that is faithful and true and dependable.